-in estuarine morphodynamic models is considered one of the three biggest challenges to overcome in modelling the longterm evolution of tidal networks (Coco et al., 2013).
-A comprehensive but qualitative model suggests that tidal marshes reach their largest extent in the mixed-energy zone of the estuary (Dalrymple et al., 1992).
-Here we investigate whether plant species can collectively have eco-engineering effects that are significant enough to modify entire estuarine landscapes.
-As we do not differentiate between different types of marshes, we will use a generic marsh species which will be referred to as either tidal marsh or marsh.
+- 5 in estuarine morphodynamic models is considered one of the three biggest challenges to overcome in modelling long term evolution of tidal networks (Coco et al., 2013).
+A comprehensive but qualitative model suggests that tidal marshes reach their largest extent in the mixed energy zone of the estuary (Dalrymple et al., 1992).
+Here we investigate whether plant species collectively can have eco-engineering effects that are significant enough to modify entire estuarine landscapes.
+As we do not differentiate between different types of marshes we will use a generic marsh species which will be referred to as either tidal - 10 marsh or marsh.

-In rivers, riparian vegetation stabilises channels by reducing floodplain flow and adding bank strength to the floodplains (Corenblit et al., 2009; Gurnell et al., 2012).
+In rivers, riparian vegetation stabilizes channels by reducing floodplain flow and adding bank strength to the floodplains (Corenblit et al., 2009; Gurnell et al., 2012).
 These eco-engineering effects can be strong enough to cause the transition from braiding towards meandering or even sinuous rivers (Ferguson, 1987; Tal and Paola, 2007; Dijk et al., 2013; Oorschot et al., 2015).
-However, the presence of vegetation can also cause the bifurcation of channels by stabilising bar tips, causing flow resistance on point bars and diverging the flow from the channel onto the floodplain (Burge, 2005; Dijk et al., 2013).
+However, presence of vegetation can also cause bifurcation of channels by stabilizing bar tips, causing flow resistance

+- on pointbars and diverging the flow from the channel onto the floodplain (Burge, 2005; Dijk et al., 2013).
 Furthermore this increased flow resistance causes flow to decelerate and water levels to rise, which may induce flooding events (Darby, 1999; Kleinhans et al., 2018).
-The presence of mud has a partly similar effect to vegetation because it can lead to the stabilisation of systems as well, and mud has shown to preferentially accumulate in vegetated areas (Kleinhans et al., 2018).
-Based on these insights and general similarities between rivers and the tidal-fluvial transition, it is easily conceivable that similar biogeomorphological interactions shape upstream parts of estuaries.
-While salinity is an important variable determining which species prevail, here we focus on a single and often dominant tidal marsh vegetation species.
+The presence of mud has a partly similar effect as vegetation because it can lead to stabilization of systems as well, and mud has shown to preferentially accumulate at vegetated areas (Kleinhans et al., 2018).
+Based on these insights and general similarities between rivers and the tidal-fluvial transition, it is well-conceivable that similar biogeomorphological interactions shape upstream parts of estuaries.
+While salinity is an important variable determining which species - prevail, here we focus on a single and often dominant tidal marsh vegetation species.